Alessandro Gomez

 RESEARCH

-A common thread through all of our research is striving to have a measure of control in the technical problems we tackle.
+A common thread throughout our research is striving to have a measure of control in the challenging technical problems we tackle.
 To the extent possible we devise well-defined experiments to sort out cause-and-effect relationships and draw unambiguous conclusions.
-Our group applies this approach to two primary research areas: combustion, and electrospray fundamentals and applications.
-Our activity is currently funded by the National Science Foundation, the Army Research Laboratory, and the Air Force Office of Scientific Research.
-We also have some internal seed funds for exploratory projects.
+We apply this approach to two primary research areas: combustion and electrospray applications.
+Our activity was funded by the National Science Foundation, the Army Research Office and the Air Force Office of Scientific Research.
+We also devote some internal seed funds to exploratory projects.
+Below is a brief summary of some research topic.
+Details are in archived publications.

 Combustion in Well-Defined and Well-Controlled Systems